cboggs/notes/kubernetes/local-setup.md

 ### CoreOS Multi-node: Vagrant
 _(Notes last updated: 7/13/2017)_

+**Note:** I strongly recommend spinning up more than one worker node (see the docs for instructions).
+Most things you want to deploy from other peoples' configs will impose resource limits and expectations, and you'll have a better time if you have more than one node.
+Plus, what's fun about testing on a single Docker-running VM?! :-)

 The steps given in the linked [documentation](https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html) should get you 99% of the way there.
 There is one small bit that might throw you for a loop, regardless of the manner in which you setup your local `kubectl` config - the dashboard URL returned by `kubectl cluster-info` will yield `Unauthorized` until you run something like the following:

 `kubectl proxy --address="0.0.0.0" --port=9090`